rgenge/LaunchHacks-Hackaton-ML/README.md

 3)  Analyzing the file using data processing (i.e. Pandas, etc.) and machine-learning libraries (i.e. Wordcloud, etc.) to find the most repeated words in the datasets
 4)  Then generating a corresponding "word cloud" image for each split dataset that showcases the most used words in the reviews.

-## How to use it?
+## How To Use Our Program:
-1. First you must have Python3 and Jupyter Notebook installed:
+1. First you must have Python3 (v.
+3.8 stable build or higher recommended) and Jupyter Notebook installed on your machine:

 - LINUX:
 ```